webtoknow/fx-trading-app/Week_05/Exercise/README.md

 ### Error Interceptor

-We will also need a class which intercepts the errors and handle them.
+We will also need a class which intercepts the errors and handles them.

 Let's create a new file *error.interceptor.ts* into *Week_05/Exercise/Code/ui/src/app/helpers*, *error.interceptor.ts*: